 Photo: Shipshewana Bike Rental / Facebook

 Tour Shipshewana on a bicycle!
 There are great cycling routes in the area (including the awesome and scenic Pumpkinvine Nature Trail).
 Bring your own bikes, or rent them from Shipshewana Bike Rental!
-They have rental locations at the Farmstead Inn and the Visitor's Center.
+They have a rental location at the Farmstead Inn.

 7. Golf at Heron Greek Golf Club

 Play a round of golf at Lagrange, Indiana's Heron Creek Golf Club.
 The course features natural wooded terrain and well-kept grounds.